NASA NE Time Trial

 - TTU – Unlimited

 Class Forms – 2016 Class Forms expires this year and cannot be used for 2017.
-You will be required to turn in hardcopies of your forms to the TT Director at your first event.
+You will be required to turn in a hardcopy of your Class Form, Dyno Reclass Email, and Dyno Results (including the Certification from Dyno Operator) to the TT Director at your first event.
 TT Class Forms will be stored in a hard folder for 2017 and on (no more online folder).

-Dynos – Dynos are valid for 3 years UNLESS YOU ARE RUNNING TT3.
+Dynos – Dynos are valid for 3 years.
 A Dyno sheet must be accompanied by the Dyno Cert signed and attested by the Dyno operator and car owner.
-TT3 drivers – PLEASE read carefully the Average Dyno Horsepower calculations in section 9.2.
-I am allowing an exception for our first two events for TT3 drivers – on our 3rd event if your class forms or dynos are incorrect you will be bumped to TTU.
+TT1-4 and TTC drivers – PLEASE read carefully the Average Dyno Horsepower calculations in section 9.2.

-Dyno Re-class – All Re-classifications EXPIRED JANUARY 1, 2015.
-In addition, if your vehicle was re-classed or had a change to its base class or base weight YOU MUST RESUBMIT for a new Dyno Re-class.
-See section 8.4.2 for information on how to submit.
-Please cc email@example.com on this request.
+Dyno Re-class – All Re-classifications EXPIRED JANUARY 1, 2017.
+See section 8.4 for information on how to submit.
+Please cc the Regional TT Director on this request.

 Current Event Information